tonywok/tonywok.github.io/_posts/2020-06-24-the-command-pattern.md

 end
 ```

-Usually when doing this it’s because I’m exposing something that might be used by another team and I want to control their access to the internals.
+Usually, when doing this it’s because I’m exposing something that might be used by another team and I want to control their access to the internals.

 This usually means taking extra care to ensure that both the arguments into the command and the result’s payload are POROs.